SDA-SE/cluster-image-scanner/README.md

 Discover vulnerabilities and container image misconfiguration in production environments.

 # Introduction
-The Cluster Scanner detects images in a Kubernetes cluster and provides fast feedback based on various security tests.
+The ClusterImageScanner detects images in a Kubernetes cluster and provides fast feedback based on various security tests.
 It is recommended to run the Cluster Scanner in production environments in order to get up-to-date feedback on security issues where they have real impact.

-Since the Cluster Scanner itself is a service running within your Kubernetes cluster you can re-use your existing deployment procedures.
+Since the ClusterImageScanner itself is a service running within your Kubernetes cluster you can re-use your existing deployment procedures.
 # Overview
 The following figure provides an overview:
 ![Overview](docs/images/overview.png)